What to expect from an Elective Placement

 - The Hospital campus which includes accommodation, shops, restaurants and a fully equipped sports facility called the Frank Lee Centre.

-At the end of your placement you will be asked to return your keys and access card.
+At the end of your placement you will be asked to return your keys, student card, and access card.
 In return, the Electives Administrator will provide you with two letters to confirm that you have completed your Cambridge Elective Placement, both of which will have the official stamp of the School of Clinical Medicine.

 The School of Clinical Medicine is unable to sign, stamp or provide any other documentation so please check with your University that this will be sufficient before applying.